SarahXC/customer-research-tutorial/README.md

 ## CUSTOMIZING
 - Add your personal Exa API key and OpenAI key
-- Templates: in the 'templates' tab, add your own customer categories, examples, routing, and templates
+- Templates: in the 'templates' tab of the google sheet, add your own customer categories, category descriptions, routing, and templates
 - Code Categories: inside the assignCategory() function, update the category enums to be your personal customer categories